-Being a health and safety advisor and Construction Safety plus trainer , I am often discussing in depth the five principles of risk assessment.
+Being a health and safety advisor and Construction Safety plus trainer, I often discuss at length the 5 principles of risk assessment.

 - Identify the hazard